SMTorg/smt/doc/_src_docs/applications/ego.rst

      -  None
      -  ['bool']
      -  Enable the penalization of points that have been already evaluated in EI criterion
-  *  -  matrix
+  *  -  categorical_kernel
      -  None
-     -  ['Gower']
+     -  ['gower', 'homoscedastic_gaussian_matrix_kernel', 'full_gaussian_matrix_kernel']
      -  ['str']
-     -  The matrix kernel to use if use_matrix_kernel is True.
+     -  The kernel to use for categorical inputs.
+Only for non continuous Kriging.
   *  -  surrogate
-     -  <smt.surrogate_models.krg.KRG object at 0x2b2d4f37f0d0>
+     -  <smt.surrogate_models.krg.KRG object at 0x2b679a1303d0>
      -  None
      -  ['KRG', 'KPLS', 'KPLSK', 'MGP']
      -  SMT kriging-based surrogate model used internaly